Skip to main content

 If your project’s tools are able to convert the syntax to code supported by browsers that support <script type="module">, you can write these properties as native static ones in your component’s class:

-static property = value
+static property = 'value'

 }